BenHals/FALL/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FALL - Frameword for Adaptive Life-Long Learning
+FALL - Framework for Adaptive Life-Long Learning
 ================================================

 FALL is designed to enable both practitioners and researchers to develop and implement machine learning systems for streaming data, in the presence of changing conditions.